 If someone built a friendship app with the same intentionality that Hinge brought to dating, it would have to include a few things.

 Intentional matching.
-Not just "people near you" but a deliberate pairing based on genuine compatibility.
+Not just "people near you" but a deliberate pairing based on shared values, life stage, and personality.
 The match should feel like it was made for a reason, not generated at random.

 Platonic framing throughout.
 Not a friendship mode bolted onto a dating product, but a product built from the start for the specific goal of platonic connection.
 Every prompt, every design choice, every piece of copy oriented around friendship.